zbp18/HaHA/README.md

 3) This chatbot uses the react-chatbot-kit library: https://fredrikoseberg.github.io/react-chatbot-kit-docs/

-#### To run the code in this folder locally, after cloning open a terminal window and do:
+#### To run the code in this folder locally, after cloning open a terminal window and do (from the directory where you cloned this project):

 $ pip3 install virtualenv

-$ virtualenv ./HaHA
+$ virtualenv ./HaHA (if this doesn't work, try python3 -m virtualenv)

 $ cd ./HaHA